-After several seconds of fast trip by lift we entered to the Garden site.
+After several seconds of the fast trip by lift, we entered the Garden site.
 This place is amazing.
-The garden on the top looks awesome, however the vegetation look quite confined.
-The plants are located in a few sections, that makes the garden fairly big.
+The garden on the top looks awesome, however the vegetation looks quite confined.
+The plants are located in a few sections, which makes the garden fairly big.
 Everything looks very nice with a restaurant beyond, behind glass.

 Pic.
 1 – 3 The vegetation in the Sky Garden.

-Anyway my basic aim of this visit was enjoying the beautiful panorama of Greater London and environs.
-It was my first attempt to see London from this altitude, because I have visited the Shard nearly 1 year later.
+Anyway, my basic aim for this visit was enjoying the beautiful panorama of Greater London and environs.
+It was my first attempt to see London from this altitude because I have visited the Shard nearly 1 year later.
 I can admit, that I was awestruck of the Bird’s eye perspective of the United Kingdom capital.
-Unfortunately the visibility was not good that day.
+Unfortunately, the visibility was not good that day.
 Comparing to the day, when I reached the top of the highest building in Europe the haze was thicker.
-It gaves me opportunity to have around 30 km line of sight.
-Because it was before I bought a DSLR camera I used my old Canon Powershoot SX 130 IS with 12x superzoom to enclose a distance objects.
+It gave me the opportunity to have around 30 km line of sight.
+Because it was before I bought a DSLR camera I used my old Canon Powershot SX 130 IS with 12x superzoom to enclose a distance objects.
 I put my photos from north direction following the azimuth route to make the landscape easy readable.

-Let’s have a look on the most remarkable sights, that you can experience being at the top of the Walkie Talkie skyscraper.
+Let’s have a look at the most remarkable sights, that you can experience being at the top of the Walkie Talkie skyscraper.
 I would like clearly show you what exactly you can see from the Sky Garden.
-There is many places to cover.
-The viewpoint is around 50m lower than top of The Shard, though many spots of Greater London are still clearly visible.
+There are many places to cover.
+The viewpoint is around 50m lower than the top of The Shard, though many spots of Greater London are still clearly visible.

-The basic disadvantages of taking picture throughour the glass are white ghosts caused by reflect the external light.
-At the outcome the quality of photos is quite poor.
+The basic disadvantages of taking pictures throughout the glass are white ghosts caused by reflecting the external light.
+At the outcome, the quality of the photos is quite poor.

 Pic.
-4 The Tower 42, Ledenhall Building and 30st St. Mary’s Axe seen from the top of the Walkie Talkie skyscraper, click to enlarge.
+4 The Tower 42, Leadenhall Building and 30st St. Mary’s Axe seen from the top of the Walkie Talkie skyscraper, click to enlarge.

 Pic.
 5 The Queen Elisabeth Olympic Park seen from the Sky Garden.